matepek/vscode-catch2-test-adapter/README.md

 **Note** to `dependsOn`:

 - ℹ️Executables found by pattern are automatically watched, don't need to add them to `dependsOn`.
-- If "Enable autorun" is enabled in "**...**" menu (next to the play button), it will trigger the related tests.
+- If "Enable autorun" is enabled in "**...**" menu (next to the play button), it will trigger the related test suites by detecting the recompilation of the executable.
 - It accumulates events with the following strategy: waiting for 2 seconds after the last event.
 - Works flawlessly with paths/patterns **inside** of the workspace directory (Usually there is no reason to keep your executables outside of the workspace.
 [See](https://github.com/matepek/vscode-catch2-test-adapter/issues/48).),